Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Inference

-Obtaining confidence interval for the nonparametric bounds is less straightforward, since the upper/lower estimators are nonlinear.
-As such we have the following proposition which is predicated on Bonferroni-adjusted delta-method.
+Obtaining confidence intervals for the nonparametric bounds is less straightforward, since the upper and lower bound estimators are nonlinear functions of the data.
+We therefore rely on a Bonferroni-adjusted delta method, as formalized in the following proposition.